ahonkatu/PurOja_source_files/README.md

 ## Parallelized working
 Code for parallellized working in Puhti is at 02_Analysis/01_Scripts.
 The same code was used with 15 CPU's and 4 CPU's by adjusting the amount of CPY cores.
 Code towards to CPU amount is in the zarr_processing.py file and in the final 02_Analysis/01_Scripts/03_RF_modelling file.

+## Working with win 11
+The file GDAL-3.4.3-cp311-cp311-win_amd64.whl was needed to work with GDAl (Geospatial Data Abstraction Library).

 ## Materials to read, or making searches about codes and techniques
 Whiteboxtools: https://www.whiteboxgeo.com/
 SAGA-GIS Module Library Documentation: https://saga-gis.sourceforge.io/saga_tool_doc/2.3.0/index.html